Many people want to eat healthy, but think it will be too expensive. But divinecaroline.com explains there are many nutritious items for less than $1.

 Tofu can be eaten by people who also eat meat.
 It provides vitamin B and iron.

 Coffee costs less than 50 cents a cup when made at home, and some shops sell a plain cup for under $1.
 It also provides antioxidants.

 Low-fat milk costs less than $1 per serving.
 A good source of calcium, potassium, niacin and other minerals.

 Pumpkin seeds come free if you buy a pumpkin for other reasons.

-Dean Clinic and WISC-TV3 are focusing on a year-long campaign to get kids off their electronics and into the outdoors.
+Dean Clinic and WISC-TV3 are focusing on a year-long campaign to promote healthy decisions for our kids.

 No email address was supplied by

 To complete your registration on this site, please supply an address.

 Please confirm or modify the email address to which you will have subscription offers sent.

 For a more personalized experience, please supply the following optional information.